GoogleChrome/developer.chrome.com/site/en/blog/fedcm-origin-trial/index.md

 existence of `approved_clients` in the response from [the accounts list endpoint](#accounts-list-endpoint).
-The browser will only display [the RP's privacy policy and terms of service](#client-metadata-endpoint) in the dialog if `approved_clients` isn't provided and the user hasn't previously signed up for the RP in this browser.
+The browser will only display [the RP's privacy policy and terms of service](#client-metadata-endpoint) in the dialog if `approved_clients` isn't provided or does not include the RP's `clientId` and the user hasn't previously signed up for the RP in this browser.

 <figure class="float-right screenshot" style="max-width:300px">
 {% Video